freenas/freenas-docs/userguide/sharing.rst

 <http://www.vmware.com/pdf/vsphere4/r41/vsp_41_iscsi_san_cfg.pdf>`_
 for details.

+The VMware firewall only allows iSCSI connections on port 3260 by default.
+If a different port has been selected, outgoing connections to that port must be manually added to the firewall before those connections will work.

-If you can see the target but not connect to it, check the :guilabel:`Discovery Auth` settings in :guilabel:`Target Global Configuration`.
+If the target can be seen but does not connect, check the :guilabel:`Discovery Auth` settings in :guilabel:`Target Global Configuration`.